 Astronomers study planets, stars, galaxies, and other celestial bodies.
 They use ground-based equipment, such as radio and optical telescopes, and space-based equipment, such as the Hubble Space Telescope.
-Some astronomers focus their research on objects in our solar system, such as the sun or planets.
-Others study distant stars, galaxies, and phenomena such as neutron stars and black holes, and some monitor space debris that could interfere with satellite operations.
+Some astronomers study distant stars, galaxies, and phenomena such as neutron stars and black holes, and others monitor space debris that could interfere with satellite operations.

 Many physicists and astronomers work in basic research with the aim of increasing scientific knowledge.
 These researchers may attempt to develop theories that better explain what gravity is or how the universe works or was formed.
 Other physicists and astronomers work in applied research.
-They use the knowledge gained from basic research to affect new developments in areas such as energy, electronics, communications, navigation, and medical technology.
-For example, because of the work of physicists, lasers are used in surgery and microwave ovens are used in most kitchens.
+They use the knowledge gained from basic research to effect new developments in areas such as energy storage, electronics, communications, navigation, and medical technology.

 Astrophysicists study the physics of the universe.
 “Astrophysics” is a term that is often used interchangeably with “astronomy.”

 Atomic, molecular, and optical physicists study atoms, simple molecules, electrons, and light, as well as the interactions among them.
 Some look for ways to control the states of individual atoms, because such control might allow for further miniaturization or might contribute toward the development of new materials or computer technology.